MICHELLE: Hey, MJ! You know what time it is. Time for my first really terrible joke of 2019. Are you ready?

 Oh, and lest our shoujo-loving readers fear, despite being an ogre, Ōdanna is a total hottie with red eyes and cute little horns, which honestly is kind of a disappointment for me, but will probably sit well with the intended demographic.

 MICHELLE: Probably.
 I should also note that a 26-episode anime version aired recently and is available on Crunchyroll last I heard.

-MELINDA: I suspect that an anime adaptation might be more effective, especially for the exposition sections, so perhaps that’s the way to go.
+MJ: I suspect that an anime adaptation might be more effective, especially for the exposition sections, so perhaps that’s the way to go.
 I will stick with the manga a bit longer, though!

 So, would you like to share what you’ve been reading, Michelle?

 MICHELLE: Continuing with the VIZ shoujo trend, I just finished the first two volumes of Shortcake Cake by a duo creating manga under the name suu Morishita.
 The series runs in Margaret, which is typically a very good indicator that I’m going to like it.